Trustee Elections 2020

 What is required to be a trustee?

 Being a charity trustee is a significant commitment, but a rewarding experience which provides the opportunity to demonstrate leadership and have an impact on the national and international RSE communities.
 The role has a legal responsibility to run the charity and plan and oversee its activities for the public benefit and in line with its aims and constitution.
 However, since only half the trustees change each year, new trustees will be able to rely on the established committee members during their first year to become familiar with the processes and work of the Society.
 Trustees are elected on a two-year term, so six of the 12 positions are up for election this year.

 To fulfil the role of trustee you need to be able to commit sufficient time and attention to the role.
-We typically have quarterly face-to-face meetings (we can fund travel if needed) and monthly Skype meetings.
+We typically have quarterly face-to-face meetings and monthly Skype meetings.
 These face-to-face meetings last a full working day, but the current limitations on travel have shown that they can still work with remote attendees if it is not feasible to travel for them.
 Trustees will also need to have time (typically a minimum of two full days per month) between meetings to prepare, contribute to online discussions and decisions and work on Society projects or activities.
 We do not have administrative staff available, so all essential tasks must be shared between the trustees.
 This time is either volunteered by the trustee or paid for by their employer, though the society may be able to cover expenses such as travel if necessary.

-We are looking for people with a passion for research software engineering who share our goal of ensuring that software and the people who develop it gain the recognition for their contribution to research.
+We are looking for people with a passion for research software engineering and its community, who share our goal of ensuring that software and the people who develop it gain the recognition for their contribution to research.
 The most important characteristic we are looking for is enthusiasm and commitment to work with the RSE community and make things happen to further the aims of the Society.
-There are some specific skills that would also be very useful, such as:
+There are also some specific skills which would be very useful, such as:

 - Previous experience as a trustee or knowledge of running charities